Shih tzu Dog Breed - BLEP World

 Breathing problems:

 Shih Tzus have flat faces, so breathing issues are very common among them.
+This is called Brachycephalic Syndrome.
 Their nostrils are placed close together on their shortened muzzle, making it difficult for them to breathe through the nose.
 Worsening the issues are their elongated soft palate and narrow windpipe.
 This may make them struggle to sleep or exercise.
 They may also be prone to heat stroke and injuries to their trachea due to increased breathing effort.
 This is a genetic issue, so not much can be done.
 A low-carb diet will help keep their weight in check, which may give some relief.

 Eye issue: